cinemascience/cinema_change_detection/README.md

 The command line tool is executed as follows:

-> Rscript changeDetection.R -f path/to/data.csv -p path/to/results/folder -r columnName columnValue columnNames columnValue... -x columnNameOfXParameter -y columnNameOfYParameter -cd B alpha delta
+> Rscript changeDetection.R -f path/to/data.csv -p path/to/results/folder -r columnName columnValue columnNames columnValue... -x columnNameOfXParameter -y columnNameOfYParameter -cd B alpha delta -o uniqueUserDefinedPhrase

 - **changeDetection.R** The wrapper file for change detection.
 - **-f path/to/data.csv** This file contains the data to apply change detection on.
 - **-p path/to/results/folder** This path is where the CCD folder will be located.
 - **-r columnName columnValue** If the user wants to limit the data used for change detection, they can supply the algorithm with a columnName and corresponding columnValue to restrict the rows anlayzed to the values given.
-This can be any number of columns, one value per column.
+This can be any number of columns, one value per column. (put column names with spaces within double quotes)
-- **-x columnNameOfXParameter** Identify a column name to iterate over, after restrictions have been taken into account
+- **-x columnNameOfXParameter** Identify a column name to iterate over, after restrictions have been taken into account. (put column names with spaces within double quotes)
-- **-y columnNameOfYParameter** Identify a column name to apply change detection to, after restrictions have been taken into account.
+- **-y columnNameOfYParameter** Identify a column name to apply change detection to, after restrictions have been taken into account. (put column names with spaces within double quotes)
 - **-cd B alpha delta** Supply the B, alpha and delta parameters for the Myers et al. change detection algorithm (see paper for more details).
 - **-o outputName** Identify the name to use for outputfiles for this particular run of change detection.